-From the off here at Fitter Food we have discussed the important of choosing a dietary approach approach that supports gut and immune system function.
+From the off here at Fitter Food we have discussed the importance of choosing a dietary approach that supports gut and immune system function.

 The small intestine not only has the largest mass of immune cells within the body but it also contains metabolic hormones knowns as incretins which are involved in the production of insulin and therefore regulating glucose levels in the body.